WEATHER FORECASTING

 Decision on harvesting

-Decision on time of spraying to get higher efficiency
+Decision on time of spraying to get

 Management of labour and equipment